P2PE vs. E2EE: What’s the Best Payment Security Option?

 While this method is compliant with Payment Card Industry (PCI) guidance, E2EE requires intensive documentation and additional ongoing costs associated with PCI compliance.
 Merchants often hold the encryption keys, so merchants relying on E2EE will typically need to complete an annual PCI-DSS self-assessment questionnaire (SAQ) with over 300 questions.

 Even though small business owners are used to wearing many hats, assuming responsibility for PCI compliance may be more than they can handle.
-If they choose to have someone else manage it for them, like processors or outside consultants, then they’ll also incur the added expense for outside help.
+If they choose to have someone else manage it for them, like processors or outside consultants, then they’ll also incur the added expense of outside help.

 At CSG Forte, we know securing a stable and safe merchant solution can relieve the security and compliance pressures from you and your business.
-For that reason, CSG Forte Protect was created with you in mind, to give you peace of mind.
+For that reason, CSG Forte Protect was created with you in mind to give you peace of mind.